donkirkby/live-py-plugin/CONTRIBUTING.md

 code sample and what you would like the live code display to show for that code.

 ## PyCharm Development
+There are two levels of PyCharm development.
+It's probably best to start with the Python code that runs in all versions of the Live Coding in Python project.
-You can work on the PyCharm version of the plugin with IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].
+The second level is to work on the Java code of the PyCharm extension.
+For either level, you'll need IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].

-If you're trying to find the code for some feature of PyCharm, put a breakpoint in `ActionUtil.performActionDumbAware()`, then use the feature and step through the code after the breakpoint.
+For the second level, follow the optional instructions for downloading the IDEA source code.
+If you're trying to find the Java code for some feature of PyCharm, put a breakpoint in `ActionUtil.performActionDumbAware()`, then use the feature and step through the code after the breakpoint.

 ### Running from Source Code
 1. Download and install IntelliJ IDEA, then open the `live-py-plugin/pycharm` project.
 2. Install the [Python plugin][idea-py].
 It will probably prompt you when you open the project.
-3. Use Git to clone the IDEA source code.
+3. If you're working on the Java code, use Git to clone the IDEA source code.
    (It takes a while.)

         git clone git://git.jetbrains.org/idea/community.git idea